- Testing and screening of SARS-CoV-2 require time, money, a good healthcare system, trained staff. It is still not sufficient in many countries.

 Signal Processing: Considering that we want to CLEAN a drum recording (highly explosive sounds), we removed low frequencies below 40 Hz and high frequencies above 15 kHz - 18 kHz because of microphone limitations.
 We also used a gate to remove unwanted noise between the coughs and make sure that you do not remove the "silent coughs" or "heavy breathing" because this might probably be important features for the model.
 Finally normalizing the sound, so that we do not have different loudness/ amplitudes among the files.

-Check Signal Similarity: We used cross correlation (or correlation coefficient as normalized measure).
-Also as an alternative correlation approach we will consider rank based correlation.
-Moreover similarity of signals can be accessed in the frequency domain.
+Check Signal Similarity: We used cross-correlation (or correlation coefficient as a normalized measure).
+Also as an alternative correlation approach, we will consider rank-based correlation.
+Moreover, the similarity of signals can be accessed in the frequency domain.
 So, we look for "coherence" to find more information.

 ML Model: we apply CNN as a binary classifier.
 This step is to classify cough sounds into two main categories; COVID19 cough (dry cough) and None COVID19 cough based on different cough patterns.

 - Working on a common mission with a team of machine learning engineers, doctors, and entrepreneurs.

 - We are non-profit, work for the social good, and are humanitarian.
 We plan to stay this way.

 - Having built a functional prototype over a weekend: https://www.detect-now.org/

 - We got listed on Forbes, CNN, Live HUM TV interview and we are leading efforts for an umbrella organization with top research universities.

 What we learned